The Ponds, New South Wales: Shopping

-The Ponds shopping centre opened in 2015 adjacent to John Palmer Public School.
-It contains Woolworths as the anchor tenant, a number of cafes and restaurants, a newsagency, a pharmacy and approximately 20 speciality shops as well as a car park.
+The Ponds Shopping Centre opened in 2015 adjacent to John Palmer Public School.
+It includes Woolworths as its anchor tenant, a number of cafes and restaurants, a news agency, a pharmacy, about 20 speciality shops, and a car park.
 It connects with the former sales and display centre which was renovated and turned into a community resource centre.

-Rouse Hill Town Centre is located about 1 km away, and features over 250 stores in addition to Coles, Woolworths, Kmart, Big W and Reading Cinemas.
+Rouse Hill Town Centre is about 1 km away.
+It has more than 250 stores in addition to Coles, Woolworths, Kmart, Big W and Reading Cinemas.